About Us

 Emma Cripwell- Chair

-As Chair of ABLE, Emma leads the network with purpose and vision, championing the vital role business professionals play in schools, academies, independent schools, and multi-academy trusts.
-She is passionate about supporting others, connecting professionals, and ensuring that ABLE remains a valuable source of training, insight, and community for its members.
+As Chair of ABLE, Emma leads the network with clarity, energy and a strong commitment to its members.
+She is passionate about championing the vital role business professionals play across schools, academies, independent schools and multi academy trusts, and is focused on ensuring ABLE continues to provide valuable training, insight, connection and community.

 Clare Stokes- Exhibitions Coordinator